ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Structural_Typing.md

 Building on the above example, protocols are extremely handy for unit testing.
 In tests, we often use fake objects or mocks to simulate real components (like databases, web services, etc.) without having to perform the real operations.
-With protocols, you can give those test doubles a clear interface.
+With protocols, you can give those tests a clear interface.
 For example, if you have a function that fetches data from an API, you could define a protocol for the fetcher.
 In production, you pass a real HTTP client, in tests you pass a fake object that returns predetermined data.
 The protocol assures the fake has the same method signature as the real client.